 For students AND teachers

-In this practice-ebook you learn as well
+In this practice-ebook you will learn

-the power of “micro-stories”, and moreover how the use of the city Paris and other symbols can be of an invaluable help with the learning of irregular verbs.
+the power of “micro-stories”, and moreover how the use of the city Paris and other symbols can be of invaluable help with the learning of irregular verbs.

 Learning Aids for German Grammar